ivanceras/rust-vim-setup/README.md

 ### Install Vim number toggle

-[vim-numbertoggle](https://github.com/jeffkreeftmeijer/vim-numbertoggle) shows line numbers to the code you are editing in vim, You can toggle the numbers to absolute or relative position with respect to your current cursor location.
+[vim-numbertoggle](https://github.com/jeffkreeftmeijer/vim-numbertoggle) adds line numbers to the code you are editing.
+Line numbers can either show absolute position or position relative to your cursor location.
-This will boost your productivity later, when you orchestrate vim commands such as moving 10 lines below the current cursor location `10j`
+This will boost your productivity later, when you orchestrate vim commands such as moving 10 lines below the current cursor position: `10j`.